Vote for Liz Eldridge on Tuesday, November 4th. Polls open from 7a - 8p.

 Equity = Meeting Student Needs

-More than 50% of our students are not meeting grade level expectations.
+More than half of Somerville students are not meeting grade level expectations.
 Every student deserves the resources and support to succeed.
 As an advocate for education, Liz understands the challenges families currently face in getting their students' needs met and the broader impact on educators, classrooms, and schools when needs go unaddressed.

 Edit Content